jivoi/awesome-osint/README.md

 * [Osintgram](https://github.com/Datalux/Osintgram) - Osintgram offers an interactive shell to perform analysis on Instagram account of any users by its nickname.
 * [Picodash](https://www.picodash.com) - Find Instagram Target Audience and Influencers
 * [Sterra](https://github.com/novitae/sterraxcyl) - Instagram OSINT tool to export and analyse followers | following with their details
-* [Toutatis](https://github.com/megadose/toutatis) - a tool that allows you to extract information from instagrams accounts such as e-mails, phone numbers and more
+* [Toutatis](https://github.com/megadose/toutatis) - a tool that allows you to extract information from instagrams accounts such as s, phone numbers and more

 ### [↑](#-table-of-contents) Pinterest